schadis/DMWC-Warrior/README.md

 * IF you wanna know what good settings are go to https://guybrushgit.github.io/WarriorSim/ and sim it
 * install details addon for rage calc of incoming dmg

+* If you change the rotation in Combat via HUD pls check the Setting "Fuck Rage Lost Setting" or lua errors will occur

 ## Feedback in Discord is welcome

 ## There is no PVP coding or Support